 The original church on the site was founded in the year 604AD.
 Work on the present English Baroque church began in the 17th Century by Christopher Wren as part of a major rebuilding program after the Great Fire of London.

-When started working on St Paul’s in 1668, his designs for the cathedral taking a decade to complete and the actual construction taking a further 40 years.
+When started working on St Paul’s in 1668, his designs for the cathedral took a decade to complete and the actual construction took a further 40 years.
 St Paul’s has played an integral part of London life ever since – as a domineering element in the city’s skyline, as a centre for tourism and religious worship, and most recently as a focal point for anticapitalist protests.

 Petronas Tower, Kuala Lumpur

 Standing at 170 metres above ground, the Petronas Towers are twin skyscrapers in Kuala Lumpur, Malaysia.
 The buildings, which held the title of tallest in the world between 1998-2004, are iconic landmarks of the capital city.

 The distinctive postmodern style was created by architects Cesar Pelli and Achmad Murdijat, engineer Deejay Cerico and designer Dominic Saibo under the consultancy of JC Guinto.

 Irish architect James Hoban was the man behind the design of the White House.
 In 1972, Hoban submitted a plan for the presidential mansion and subsequently got the commission to build the White House.
 Constructed began in 1793 to completion in 1801.
 The iconic building, which has been home to every US leader since the country’s second president John Adams, is made of white-painted Aquia sandstone.